fortran-lang/talks/FortranCon2020-community/slides/motivation.md

 * Difficult to find other users
 * Conferences and meetups few and far between
-* Feeling alone is not fun
+* Feeling alone is not fun:
-* It makes you re-invent the wheel
+  - It makes you re-invent the wheel
-* It makes you want to give up
+  - It makes you want to give up
 </section>